marionettejs/backbone.marionette/docs/marionette.region.md

 The `isSwappingView` method returns if a view is being swapped by another one.
 It's useful inside region lifecycle events / methods.

-The example will show an message when the region is empty
+The example will show an message when the region is empty:

 ```javascript
 var Mn = require('backbone.marionette');